datakurre/blog/content/blog/2021/08/carrot-rcc/index.md

   - appdirs=1.4.4
   - py-opencv=4.2.0
 ```
 In this case, the bot requires Python with [RPA Framework](https://rpaframework.org/), supportive [appdirs](https://pypi.org/project/appdirs/)-package and [OpenCV](https://opencv.org/) for running YOLO v3 object detection.
-And they all come from [conda-forge](https://anaconda.org/conda-forge) to ensure they work seamlessy together.
+And they all come from [conda-forge](https://anaconda.org/conda-forge) to ensure they work seamlessy together on all supported platforms.

 **`./robot.yaml`** defines the [task configuration](https://robocorp.com/docs/setup/robot-yaml-format) for the bot:
 ```yaml